 Over the years the Keillor House Gift Shop has developed products for our visitors, offering souvenirs, gift items and products that reflect our region and its history.
 In addition, from mid-June to mid-September, we offer a wide variety of products with new consignment items each season including handmade cards and wooden toys made by Westmorland Institution inmates.
-Every fall there are homemade jams and pickles for sale.

 The following are a few products that can be ordered on line.
 Keep us in mind when looking for a gift.
 All sales support our museums.

 - Send by email or mail to Keillor House Museum, 4974 Main Street, Dorchester NB E4K 2Z1.